NicoVIII/MagicCollectionHelper/README.md

 When starting the program and importing your collection, the program will take the newest csv inside of the folder of the executable.

-Imported collections are not saved for now.
-You have to import again after every start.

 You can adjust your preferences in the preferences tab of the application.

 For now this project is very experimental.
 But maybe if I have the time and motivation I will